smt/dotfiles/README.md

 I'm been inspired the great work of these people.
 My sincere thanks to:

-- James Tomasino, for his continuous tinkering on his awesome [dotfiles](https://github.com/jamestomasino/dotfiles) and [binfiles](https://github.com/jamestomasino/bin).
+- **James Tomasino**, for his continuous tinkering on his awesome [dotfiles](https://github.com/jamestomasino/dotfiles) and [binfiles](https://github.com/jamestomasino/bin).
-- Daniel Jaouen, for re-kindling my **Ansible + OS X** dream with [this blog post](http://il.luminat.us/blog/2014/04/19/how-i-fully-automated-os-x-with-ansible/).
+- **Daniel Jaouen**, for re-kindling my **Ansible + OS X** dream with [this blog post](http://il.luminat.us/blog/2014/04/19/how-i-fully-automated-os-x-with-ansible/).
 My playbooks are still just forks of his.
-- Jeff Geerling, who not only has a very interesting [Mac dev playbook](https://github.com/geerlingguy/mac-dev-playbook) of his own, but also has a very thorough resource on how to get a [Mac OS X Virtualbox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm) up and running (testing this stuff out on a fresh snapshot is so critical!).
+- **Jeff Geerling**, who not only has a very interesting [Mac dev playbook](https://github.com/geerlingguy/mac-dev-playbook) of his own, but also has a very thorough resource on how to get a [Mac OS X Virtualbox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm) up and running (testing this stuff out on a fresh snapshot is so critical!).
-- Mathias Bynens, for his painstakingly curated collection of [OS X preferences](https://github.com/mathiasbynens/dotfiles/blob/master/.osx).
+- **Mathias Bynens**, for his painstakingly curated collection of [OS X preferences](https://github.com/mathiasbynens/dotfiles/blob/master/.osx).
-- Zach Holman, for the [initial inspiration](https://github.com/holman/dotfiles/) to start my own dotfiles repo.
+- **Zach Holman**, for the [initial inspiration](https://github.com/holman/dotfiles/) to start my own dotfiles repo.
-- Ryan Tomayko, for various useful [utility scripts](https://github.com/rtomayko/dotfiles/tree/rtomayko/bin).
+- **Ryan Tomayko**, for various useful [utility scripts](https://github.com/rtomayko/dotfiles/tree/rtomayko/bin).

 ## TODO